OlivierDuchateau/FreeBSD-xfce4.13/README.md

 - I added GIR options to some ports but they are not working properly.
 Work needed here.
 - xfce4-mixer, which has been unsupported upstream since xfce 4.10, is not compiling anymore.
 It should be possible to fix it though, so at some point I will get to that.
 - Lightdm fails to start with default system configuration.
-It requires more llocked memory than allowed by default
+It requires more locked memory than allowed by default.